UdayLab/geoAnalytics/README.md

 classification, and pattern mining.
 This library being platform independent can run any operating system.
 Useful links to utilize the services of this library were provided below:

 1. Youtube tutorial

-2. Tutorials (Notebooks)
+2. Tutorials

 3. User manual